Affair of the Dancing Lamas: Cover-up and scapegoat

 The Mount Everest Committee was unable to distance itself from the film – it had supported its production and benefited financially.
 It therefore laid the blame elsewhere for the diplomatic catastrophe and for over fifty years the cover-up succeeded in public, the impression being given that Hazard's unauthorised detour was to blame for the ban on expeditions.

 In 1969, as the last item under "Accidents, Equipment and Miscellaneous Notes", the Alpine Club in its Alpine Journal reported the death of John Hazard (spelling his name incorrectly) and made it clear that he had never been a Club member.
 The obituary said he had been "something of a misfit", best remembered for leaving four Sherpas behind at the North Col in 1924, requiring "very risky rescue operations" by other members of the party.
 After the expedition, he had gone off the main route with "a porter or two to the Tsango Po river on a jaunt of his own".
 The report concluded that such detours had been acceptable in 1921 and apologised for in 1922, but in 1924 it was the last straw and Lhasa had clamped down on expeditions for nine years.
 (Note: This paragraph is based on remarks of a similar tone made by Audrey Salkeld in the Alpine Journal of 1996.)
-In the 1990 Alpine Journals obituary of John Noel the dancing lamas are not mentioned at all.
+In the 1990 Alpine Journals obituary of John Noel, the dancing lamas are not mentioned at all.

-By 1996, however, the Alpine Journal was willing to publish an article entitled "The Scapegoat" by Audrey Salkeld, the Everest historian.
-In it she reviews Hazard's life and his role concerning the Sherpas on the North Col and his unauthorised Tsangpo journey.
-She concludes that the Tibetans' strongest complaint was over the monks' publicity visit and credits Walt Unsworth with uncovering the "dancing lama furore" in 1981.
-The diplomatic affair had been swept under the carpet for over fifty years because Younghusband (president of the RGS and chairman of the Mount Everest Committee) must have been aware of, or even a party to, the scheme to invite the monks.
+In 1996, however, the Alpine Journal published an article entitled "The Scapegoat" by Audrey Salkeld, an Everest historian.
+In it she reviewed Hazard's life, his role with the Sherpas on the North Col, and his unauthorised Tsangpo journey.
+She concluded that the Tibetans' strongest complaint was over the monks' publicity visit.
+According to Salkeld, the diplomatic affair had been suppressed for over 50 years because Younghusband (president of the RGS and chairman of the Mount Everest Committee) must have been involved with or at least aware of the scheme to invite the monks.